bcpeinhardt/simplifile/README.md

 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/simplifile/)

 Simplifile provides basic file operations (read, write, append, and delete) that work for all targets (Erlang, Node, and Deno).
+It also provides functions for working with directories.

 ## Example
 ```gleam